Non-functioning pituitary adenoma

 What is Non-functioning pituitary adenoma?

-A rare pituitary tumor originating from normally hormone-producing cells of the adenohypophysis, characterized by a sellar or suprasellar mass manifesting with clinical signs secondary to mass effect, but without evidence for hormonal hypersecretion.
-Typical manifestations are visual disturbances, headaches, cranial nerve dysfunction, and hypopituitarism.
-Histologically, different subtypes can be distinguished based on the expression of anterior pituitary hormones and transcription factors, silent gonadotroph adenoma being the most common subtype, while non-expressing null cell adenomas are very rare.
-Assessment of tumor cell proliferation is important to identify potentially aggressive tumors.
+A rare pituitary tumor originating from normally hormone-producing cells of the adenohypophysis, characterized by a sellar or extrasellar mass manifesting with clinical signs secondary to mass effect, but without evidence for hormonal hypersecretion.
+Typical manifestations are visual disturbances, headaches, cranial nerve dysfunction, and hypopituitarism but the mass may also be discovered incidentally.

 Other condition names